 - Give it time.
 Most speed drops caused by external factors are temporary.
 You might have to wait a while until your ISP's network performance lifts.
 Try browsing without the VPN running and if it's still slow contact your ISP.

-The information that VPN services track is a hotter topic than ever, especially since the new data retention laws came into effect in Australia.
+The information that VPN services track is always a hot topic, especially since data retention laws came into effect in Australia.
 Under those laws, telecommunication and internet providers are to hold onto communications metadata for all customers for two years.

 VPN providers know users want privacy and most will state that that they don't log personal information.
 However, they will admit that they need to record certain non-personal connection information for a time so that they can provide a good service.
 This can help them track peak demand times, for example, so they can balance the load on their servers to work more effectively.
 Again, you should check the fine print of the VPN provider and query them specifically about any concerns.